We may earn affiliate commissions for the recommended products. Learn more.

 Proton Mail customer support

 There’s also an online form you can fill in.
-Apparently the only way you can actually speak to someone is by filling this in and requesting a call-back.
-Which isn’t ideal if you just want to speak to someone about an urgent issue.
+However, we couldn't find a call-back option, so you're left with an email and the online knowledge base, which, at least, is highly informative.
+But that isn’t ideal if you just want to speak to someone about an urgent issue.

 Proton Mail alternatives